OscarVelazquez1/Investigating-Netflix-Movies/README.md

 This project was initially inspired by a course on DataCamp, but has been significantly expanded upon with additional analyses and custom visualizations.
 The additional features include:

 - A deeper analysis of genre trends over time.
-- Exploration of the relationship between directors and the genres they specialize in.
-- Custom visualizations that provide a clearer insight into the data.

-### Inspiration

-This project was initially inspired by a course on DataCamp, but has been significantly expanded upon with additional analyses and custom visualizations.
-The additional features include:

-- A deeper analysis of genre trends over time.
 - Exploration of the relationship between directors and and the number of films they has made in the decade
 - Custom visualizations that provide a clearer insight into the data.